-Primary cutaneous CD8+ aggressive epidermotropic cytotoxic T-cell lymphoma (provisional)

-Primary cutaneous CD8+aggressive epidermotropic cytotoxic T-cell lymphoma is a lymphoproliferative disorder characterized by a proliferation of CD8+ cytotoxic T-cells with a strong epidermotropism and a very aggressive clinical course.
+Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma (provisional entity).
+Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma is a lymphoproliferative disorder characterized by a proliferation of CD8+ cytotoxic T-cells with a strong epidermotropism and a very aggressive clinical course.
 Patients present either with localized/disseminated eruptive papules, nodules, and tumours with central ulceration and necrosis or with superficial, hyperkeratotic patches and plaques.

-The clinical picture shares similarities with cutaneous γ - δ T-cell lymphoma and cases described in the past as generalized pagetoid reticulosis (Ketron-Goodman type).
+The clinical picture shares similarities with cutaneous γ/δ T-cell lymphoma and cases described in the past as generalized pagetoid reticulosis (Ketron-Goodman type).

 Differentiation from other types of CTCL expressing a CD8+ cytotoxic T-cell phenotype (pagetoid reticulosis, MF, LyP, C-ALCL) may require taking into account the clinical presentation and behaviour.
 Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma may disseminate to visceral sites (lung, testis, central nervous system, oral mucosa), while lymph nodes are generally spared.
 Histologically, there is a pagetoid pattern with a striking epidermotropism showing acanthosis, spongiosis (sometimes with blister formation), necrosis, and ulceration.
 Angiocentricity and angioinvasion may be present.
 Neoplastic lymphocytes are small-medium or medium-large in size with pleomorphic or blastic nuclei.
 Tumour cells show an α/β^+ , CD3+, CD8+, CD45RA+ phenotype, with a strong expression of cytotoxic molecules (TIA-1, granzyme B, perforin).

+Cutaneous γ/δ T-cell lymphoma (provisional entity)

+Cutaneous γ/δ T-cell lymphoma is a lymphoproliferative disorder characterized by a clonal proliferation of mature, activated γ/δ T-lymphocytes with a cytotoxic phenotype.
+This subtype includes cases previously known as SPTL with a γ/δ T-cell phenotype.
+Patients generally present with ulceronecrotic plaques, nodules, and/or tumours disseminated particularly on the limbs.
+Involvement of extranodal sites is frequently observed; involvement of lymph nodes, spleen, or bone marrow is uncommon.
+A haemophagocytic syndrome may occur in patients with a panniculitis-like histological picture.
+Three histological patterns of involvement can be observed: epidermotropic, dermal, and subcutaneous.
+Quite often more than one histological pattern is present in the same patient either in different biopsy specimens or within a single biopsy specimen.
+More often, tumour cells are medium to large in size with coarsely clumped chromatin; large blastic cells with vesicular nuclei and prominent nucleoli are rare.
+Apoptosis, necrosis, and angioinvasion are frequently observed.
+Tumour cells typically have a γ/δ^+ , CD2+, CD3+, CD56+ phenotype with a strong expression of cytotoxic molecules (TIA-1, granzyme B, perforin); most cases are CD4-/CD8-, although CD8 may be expressed in a few cases.

-Primary cutaneous CD4- small/medium T-cell lymphoma (provisional)
+Primary cutaneous CD4+ small/medium-sized pleomorphic T-cell lymphoma (provisional entity)

-Primary cutaneous CD4+ small/medium T-cell lymphoma is a CTCL defined by a predominance of small- to medium-sized CD4+ pleomorphic T-cells without (a history of) patches and plaques typical of MF; in most cases, the disease has a favourable clinical course.
-Similar cases with a CD8+ cytotoxic T-cell phenotype have an aggressive clinical course and are included in the group of primary cutaneous CD8+aggressive epidermotropic cytotoxic T-cell lymphomas.
+Primary cutaneous CD4+ small/medium-sized pleomorphic T-cell lymphoma is a CTCL defined by a predominance of small- to medium-sized CD4+ pleomorphic T-cells without (a history of) patches and plaques typical of MF; in most cases, the disease has a favourable clinical course.
+Similar cases with a CD8+ cytotoxic T-cell phenotype have an aggressive clinical course and are included in the group of primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphomas.
 More frequently, patients present with a solitary plaque/tumour, generally on the face, the neck, or the upper trunk; less commonly, they present with several papules, nodules, or tumours.
 Histologically, these lymphomas show nodular or dense, diffuse infiltrates involving the dermis and sometimes the subcutis.
 Epidermotropism may be present, but is never prominent.
 Small/medium-sized pleomorphic T-cells predominate.
 A proportion (<30%) of large pleomorphic cells may be present.
 Often a considerable admixture with reactive lymphocytes and histiocytes may be seen.
 Tumour cells have a CD3+, CD4+ phenotype; cytotoxic proteins are not expressed.

-Primary cutaneous peripheral T-cell lymphoma, not otherwise specified
+Primary cutaneous peripheral T-cell lymphoma, unspecified